kmoo/church-fathers-last-words-appendium/README.md

 > This spake he, signifying by what death he should glorify God.
 And when he had spoken this, he saith unto him, Follow me.

 > _Reference: John 21:18-19, King James Version_

+### St. Paul

+#### In Scripture

+> At my first answer no man stood with me, but all men forsook me: I pray God that it may not be laid to their charge.
+Notwithstanding the Lord stood with me, and strengthened me; that by me the preaching might be fully known, and that all the Gentiles might hear: and I was delivered out of the mouth of the lion.
+> And the Lord shall deliver me from every evil work, and will preserve me unto his heavenly kingdom: to whom be glory for ever and ever.
+Amen.
+> Salute Prisca and Aquila, and the household of Onesiphorus.
+> Erastus abode at Corinth: but Trophimus have I left at Miletum sick.
+> Do thy diligence to come before winter.
+Eubulus greeteth thee, and Pudens, and Linus, and Claudia, and all the brethren.
+>
+> The Lord Jesus Christ be with thy spirit.
+Grace be with you.
+Amen.
+>
+> _Reference: 2 Timothy 4:16-22, King James Version_